chloeam/blank-slate/blog/_posts/2016-04-08-second-year-winter-overview.md

 ### Typographic Exercises
 {:.no_toc}

 The first several weeks of the quarter were spent doing typographic exercises on things like leading, kerning, rags, and paragraph breaks, which were super boring but very educational.
 Then we put that knowledge to the test by designing six compositions with given type.
-Our professor gave us an excerpt from a book along with its author, title of the book, and publication information and we had to take that information and make compositions.
-The only rule was that we could not do anything wild to the excerpt (had to be either Garamond or Helvetica, flush left, and extremely legible), and our designs had to grow more complex with each composition.
+Our professor gave us an excerpt from a book along with its author, title of the book, and publication information and we had to take that text and make compositions.
+The only rule was that we could not do anything wild to the excerpt (it had to be either Garamond or Helvetica, 10pt, and extremely legible), and our designs had to grow more complex with each composition.
 Here are my six, starting from the most simple:

 ![](/img/jan-t/jt-1.jpg)

 ![](/img/jan-t/jt-2.jpg)

 ![](/img/jan-t/jt-3.jpg)

 ![](/img/jan-t/jt-4.jpg)

 ![](/img/jan-t/jt-5.jpg)

 ![](/img/jan-t/jt-6.jpg)

 ### Souvenir Poster